mdesai005/SE-SaaS/articles/solution-engineering-SaaS/README.md

 The face-to-face interview process is a technical interview outlined below:

-## Technical Presentation and Demo - up to 45 minutes
+## Technical Presentation and Process Presentation - up to 45 minutes

 | Interview Section | Minutes | Description |
 | --- | --- | --- |